-A single-strain meta-analysis focusing exclusively on L rhamnosus GG and including 19 RCTs was identified (27).
-As this review did not include any new RCT compared to previous meta-analyses, the results were substantially in line with previous evidence and demonstrated that children receiving L rhamnosus GG had a 1-day reduction in the duration of diarrhea (15 RCTs, n=3721, MD -24 h, 95% CI -37 to -12).
-In addition, the risk of diarrhea lasting more than 3 days (OR 0.5, 95% CI 0.4 to 0.8) or 4 days (OR 0.6, 95% CI 0.4 to 0.8) was reduced.
-For hospitalized children, the administration of L rhamnosus GG was related to a significant reduction in the length of hospitalization for rotavirus infection (2 RCTs, n=115, MD -21 h, 95% CI -27 to -15) or any cause of diarrhea (6 RCT, n=1823, MD -39 h, 95% CI -72 to -6).
-The strongest effect of L rhamnosus GG on the duration of diarrhea (12 RCTs, n=2949, MD -23 h, 95% CI -36 to -9) and stool output (6 RCTs, n=2262, MD -1.1, 95% CI -2 to -0.3) was demonstrated for doses higher than 1010 CFU/day.
+= 1823, MD -39 hours, 95% CI -72 to -6).
+The strongest effect of L rhamnosus GG on the duration of diarrhea (12 RCTs, n = 2949, MD -23 hours, 95% CI: -36 to -9) and stool output (6 RCTs, n = 2262, MD -1.1, 95% CI -2 to -0.3) was demonstrated for doses higher than 1010 CFU/day.
 Overall, the included studies had a low quality and showed high heterogeneity.
 However, according to the authors, the differences in methodological quality could not explain the statistically significant heterogeneity.
-A subgroup analysis according to the geographical setting of the clinical trials demonstrated a higher efficacy of L rhamnosus GG in RCTs performed in European (5 RCTs, n=744, MD -32 h, [-49 to -15] and Asian countries (6 RCTs, n=1740, MD -24 h, [-47 to -1.8]) compared to other continents providing a possible explanation for the differences between the ESPGHAN WG and AGA recommendations.
+A subgroup analysis according to the geographical setting of the clinical trials demonstrated a higher efficacy of L rhamnosus GG in RCTs performed in European [5 RCTs, n = 744, MD -32 hours (-49 to -15)] and Asian countries [6 RCTs, n = 1740, MD -24 hours (-47 to -1.8)] compared to other continents providing a possible explanation for the differences between the ESP-GHAN WG and AGA recommendations.

-Healthcare professionals (HCPs) may recommend Lacticaseibacillus rhamnosus (L rhamnosus) GG ATCC 53103 [at a dose of \geq 1010 CFU/day, typically 5-7 days] for the management of acute gastroenteritis in children, since there is evidence of reduced duration of diarrhea, length of hospitalization, and stool output.
+- HCPs may recommend Lacticaseibacillus rhamnosus (L rhamnosus) GG ATCC 53103 [at a dose of ≥1010 CFU/day, for 5-7 days] for the management of acute gastroenteritis in children, since there is evidence of reduced duration of diarrhea, length of hospitalization, and stool output.

-Certainty of evidence: Low
+- Certainty of evidence: Low.

+- Grade of recommendation: Weak.

-Of note, as a result of voting, the certainty of evidence for L rhamnosus differs from that reported in our earlier document (14), changing from very low certainty of evidence to low certainty of evidence.
+Of note, as a result of voting, the certainty of evidence for L rhamnosus differs from that reported in our earlier document (1), changing from very low certainty of evidence to low certainty of evidence.
 Factors supporting the previous rating of a very low certainty of evidence included a high level of heterogeneity (98%), which was not justified by the different settings and dates of publication, and moderate-to-high risk of bias for most studies supporting the positive recommendation.
-Moreover, five studies enrolling more than half of the entire treated population (954/1866 patients receiving L rhamnosus GG) did not demonstrate efficacy on the duration of diarrhea outcome.
+Moreover, 5 studies enrolling more than half of the entire treated population (954/1866 patients receiving L rhamnosus GG) did not demonstrate efficacy on the duration of diarrhea outcome.
 Finally, there was serious inconsistency (even in high-income settings), with the largest and most recent RCT not supporting previous evidence.
-On the other hand, a subgroup meta-analysis based on geographical location showed a higher efficacy of L rhamnosus GG in clinical trials performed in European countries (5 RCTs) and the demonstration of a dose-response gradient.
+On the other hand, a subgroup metaanalysis based on geographical location showed a higher efficacy of L rhamnosus GG in clinical trials performed in European countries (5 RCTs) and the demonstration of a dose-response gradient.
 The latter factors, which prevailed, were in favor of the change to a low certainty of evidence.